tolstenev/utils_cat_grep/README.md

 - The programs must be developed in C language of C11 standard using gcc compiler.
 - The program code of the cat and grep must be located on the develop branch in the src/cat/ and src/grep/ folders, respectively
+- Do not use outdated and legacy language constructions and library functions.
+Pay attention to the legacy and obsolete marks in the official documentation on the language and the libraries used.
+Use the POSIX.1-2017 standard.
 - The programs must be executable files with command line arguments
 - The programs must be built with Makefile with appropriate targets: s21_cat, s21_grep
 - If third-party libraries are used, there must be build scripts in makefile to connect/load them